Characterizing quantum gases in time-controlled disorder realizations using cross-correlations of density distributions: Appendix

 \subsection{Relation between optical and density correlations}

-In order to study the influence of the optical speckle potential on a quantum gas, we apply the speckle pattern and adjust it to the position of the molacular BEC as described above; for details, see \cite{Nagler20202}.
-Focused onto the molecular cloud in the center of a vacuum system, the speckle pattern can not be characterized directly but only via its impact onto the ultracold cloud via the dipole force.
-However, detailed \textit{in-situ} knowledge about the local speckle properties is crucial beyond the global properties, such as its waist, because small changes in the optical imaging system might lead to a significant change of, e.g., the correlation length.\\ In particular, while the behavior of the correlation angle of the optical speckle pattern can be deduced from direct measurements and knowledge of the rotation angle of the diffusive plates, it is not obvious that the same correlation properties can be determined from measurements of the molecular density distribution in the trap when superposing the speckle disorder.
+In particular, while the behavior of the correlation angle of the optical speckle pattern can be deduced from direct measurements and knowledge of the rotation angle of the diffusive plates, it is not obvious that the same correlation properties can be determined from measurements of the molecular density distribution in the trap when superposing the speckle disorder.
 Therefore, we relate the speckle-induced density corrugations detected in \textit{in-situ} absorption images with the independently measured correlation properties of the original optical speckle potential.
 For the analysis, it is of decisive importance to know the composition of the recorded absorption images.
 These images comprise the signal of the disorder-trapped molecules and the characteristics of the imaging system.
 The optical system's influence is assumed to be known and can be independently measured.
 These two contributions can be combined using the isoplanatic imaging equation yielding the final camera image as \cite{Zhuang.2016, Born.2019}

 with the convolution operator $\conv$.
 It states that an image ($I$) is the convolution of the setup's point-spread function ($PSF$) with the signal ($S$) of an imaged object.
 In our case, the images are given by the absorption images of the disorder-perturbed molecular clouds recorded, the $PSF$ results from the imaging system, which is limited by our camera resolution and therefore has the shape of single pixels, and the signal ($S$) is the fluorescence from the speckle-disordered molecular cloud itself, see \cite{Katz2014, Meitav.2016}.